 It has an electronics laboratory for design and fabrication of science equipment.
 It has an astronomy gallery that maintains a huge collection of fine paintings and celestial models of renowned astronomers.
 The Planetarium also has an astronomical observatory equipped with a Celestron C-14 Telescope with accessories such as ST6 CCD camera and solar filter.
 It offers to the public and students more than 100 astronomical projects dealing with various facts of astronomy, Astro-physics, Space Science as well as myths concerning stars and planets.
 It has a capacity of 680 spectators.
 There is also an Electronics Laboratory for designing and production of scientific equipments.
 For producing special effects during a show the planetarium has come up with an automatic system for better visual and other special effects.
 This was possible after a rigorous research of two years, in the year 1993.

+Birla Planetarium has enhanced the scientific field of the country.
+The planetarium not only attracts the young but the old as well.
 It has great contributions in enhancing the scientific and astronomical knowledge of the nation.
 It has the fame of hosting and participating in more than a few National and International seminars in astronomy and other areas related with it.
 The Planetarium very frequently also coordinates astronomical excursions which help in the studies of Solar Eclipse and other events of the outer space.
 The planetarium tries to spread a consciousness among the commoners to increase their interest in astronomy and other things related with it.
 Journals like "Bust Stories" and "A Brief Introduction of Astronomy" are some of the astronomical publications lately by the Birla planetarium.